fusheng1990/CarND-traffic-sign-classific-P1/writeup_template.md

 signs data set:

-* The size of training set is ?
+* The size of training set is ? the size of training set is 34799
-* The size of the validation set is ?
+* The size of the validation set is ? validation set is
 * The size of test set is ?
+Test set is 12630
 * The shape of a traffic sign image is ?
+Image data shape = (34799, 32, 32, 3)
 * The number of unique classes/labels in the data set is ?
+Number of classes = 43

 ####2.
 Include an exploratory visualization of the dataset.